cfrancoeur/cfrancoeur.github.io/about.md

 Currently, I am a postdoc in the Khadempour Lab studying the microbiome of honeypot ants.
 For more information on what I am researching now, click [here](https://cfrancoeur.github.io/research/).

 ## Non-research related interests!
-In my free time, I enjoy reading, hiking, biking, and playing ultimate frisbee.
+In my free time, I enjoy reading (especially scifi/fantasy), hiking, biking, eating, and playing video games.

 My favorite author is [Octavia Butler](http://octaviabutler.org/) - her books are truly life-changing!
 I can't really choose my favorite book, but here are the top three: Parable of the Sower, Parable of the Talents, and Lilith's Brood (technically three books).
 I recommend any book by Octavia Butler.

-I've done sections of the Appalachian Trail and after I get my PhD, I would love to try and tackle a section of the Pacific Crest Trail.
-I also conquered my first 14er this summer (2017) with my labmates at Mt.
-Elbert, CO.
-My life goal is to visit all the National Parks in the United States.
+One of my life goals is to visit all the National Parks in the United States.
 So far my favorite one has to be Crater Lake, OR!

 ![](../images/group_mtelbert.JPG)
 ![](../images/crater_lake.JPG)

-I played ultimate frisbee for four years at Maryland, 3 years on [Cosmic](https://umdultimatebee.weebly.com/) and one year on Helpful Corn.
-I used my last year of eligibility playing on the UW-Madison women's team, [Bella Donna](https://belladonnaatropa.wordpress.com/).
-I've also played on several different club teams during the summers and got to go to Women's Club Nationals in San Diego in 2018 with [Heist](https://www.heistultimate.com/).

 It's really important to have a work-life balance.
 While I love science, I also make sure to make time for my other interests!